liquidat/linklight/exercises/ansible_security/1.2-checkpoint/README.md

 ```
 <!-- {% endraw %} -->

-Note that we use the second private IP - those belong to a network whihc is specifically routed via the FW for application traffic.
+Note that we use the second private IP - those belong to a network which is specifically routed via the FW for application traffic.
 The first private IP belongs to the management network.

 Next, we need to add the tasks where the actual changes on the target machines are done.
 This happens in three steps: first we create a source object, than a destination object, and finally the access rule between those two.